PoC-dev/backup/README.md

 - 3 mans level 2 and higher dumps are done automatically.
 - ...

 This is primarily meant for very large file systems with only few changes over prolonged time, such as archives.
 Doing level 0 dumps of those consumes a lot of time.
-If the dump-flag is set to 2 after an initial level 0 dump (with dump-flag=1), only small and quick differential backups to the last level 0 dump are done.
+If the dump-flag is set to 2 after an initial level 0 dump (with dump-flag=1), only small and quick differential backups to the last level 0 dump are done, while automatic but explicit level 0 dumps are omitted.

 ### Usage
 The following command line arguments apply: